Flashback to Cairo

 Most mornings in Cairo started with a cup of tea and the quotidian sunrise muezzin call; it had become my daily ritual to sit in the hotel balcony and watch the scene unfold below.
 The city wore different looks throughout the day, and at dawn, the sun cast a glow on the calm roads.
 The empty 15th May Bridge that went over the meandering Nile River and the skyscrapers lining the banks of the wealthy Zamalek neighbourhood were shrouded in silence that was broken only by the azan.

 It has been a year since I visited the buzzing capital of Egypt with my family of two moody children and a nonchalant husband.
 Those were the pre-pandemic days, when life had a different rhythm.
-The boys’ winter break had turned out to be the perfect time of year to soak up the pleasant December weather of the country that is part of the fertile crescent region and home to the world’s earliest human civilisation.
+The kids’ winter break had turned out to be the perfect time of year to soak up the pleasant December weather of the country that is part of the fertile crescent region and home to the world’s earliest human civilisation.
 I had read up and watched documentaries about Egypt’s rich pharaonic heritage, with its intriguing theories of the afterlife and the magical Nile.
 But, it was Cairo Time, the Arab-Canadian director Ruba Nadda’s 2009 award-winning film, that had provided a peek into the city’s cultural life even before I landed there.
 The movie is a love letter to this beguiling place in the African continent, and it lured me into visiting.
 While my trip to the city of a thousand minarets was made to experience and understand its culture and history, New York-based Juliette, the protagonist of Cairo Time (played by the sublime Patricia Clarkson), travelled there to holiday with her husband, a United Nations official working in Gaza.

 She took her time getting comfortable, initially finding the city’s large population and teeming traffic overwhelming.
 But I felt entirely at home in the metropolis that, like India, bustles with people and carries a story in every street – such as this engaging anecdote about the hotel we checked into.
 Now called Cairo Marriott Hotel & Omar Khayyam Casino, the former Royal Palace Al Gezira was built in 1869 by the then ruler of Egypt, Khedive Ismail, as a guest residence during the Suez Canal inauguration celebrations.
 Famous historical personalities, including Empress Eugenie, wife of Emperor Napoleon III, have stayed in this neoclassical palace.